June 26th-July 9th 2020

 Shukubo (Temple Stay) One night will be spent in a buddhist temple complete with instruction to follow the zen Buddhist temple traditions.
 The accommodations are simple and drenched in atmosphere.
 You will get to experience Shojinryori, which is vegetarian food made by the monks, and requires special instructions to eat with the reverence required in this serene setting.
 Opportunity for zazen (zen meditation) will be provided evening and early morning before we return to the outside world.

 Japanese Food is delightfully exotic with a mind boggling array of options.
 Adding to each culinary experience, Japanese restaurants are often carefully crafted to artistically highlight the specific food served.
 Exploring the food culture of Japan will definitely be one of the highlights of this trip.
-Effort will be made to help participants learn about options, and direct them toward locations that fit their budget and tastes.
+Participants will be presented with lots of options to fit all budgets and tastes.
 This trip will expose participants to all of the most famous Japanese foods.
 Revolving-bar sushi restaurants, oknomiyaki in table grill establishments, traditional mattcha tea houses, izakaya (traditional bar) food, and so much more.
 This time of year also brings the lucky opportunity to see some festival foods such as takoyaki (squid balls), and tomorokoshi (grilled corn on a stick), dango (rice paste balls with syrup), and so much more.
 Late night street food stalls like authentic piping hot ramen stands abound.
 Let Bobby know if you are interested in a specific exotic food experience and she will research the best place to find it.